fmelipin/DLL-Loader/README.md

 The standalone mode will store the key in the DLL.
 Decrypt itself when running.
 The non-standalone mode needs your key as a parameter to decrypt itself when running.

+## Disclaimer

+Submitted to VirusTotal already.
+Only for educational purposes.